LonerStyles/ReadmeTest/README.md

 "git switch "title""//Move to a branch

-"git add ." //Add all files to commit inbox
+"git add ." //Add all files to commit stagging area

 "git branch -d "title""//Delete a branch